sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 Link to the main SATRE repository
 ```

-2. **Keep the Fork up to date.** It is common for work to continue on the original repository while you are working with your forked version of the repository.
+2. **Keep the fork up to date.** It is common for work to continue on the original repository while you are working with your forked version of the repository.
    This means work on the original repository will not be reflected in your forked repository.
    You can keep your forked repository up to date by pressing the sync button (note that we are assuming there aren't any merge conflicts):